myturnthistime/lofi-tui-radio/README.md

 - going on youtube is full of distractions and that is the last thing you want if you're trying to study/chill

 Requires
-- streamlink to be installed, which is avaliable on all good package managers
+- streamlink & VLC to be installed, which is avaliable on all good package managers

 To install
 - clone it, build it and copy it to your /bin/ folder